Help is here.

 Treatment Costs

-Finding and choosing treatment can feel overwhelming without knowing what it will cost.
-Medical insurance, including private insurance and Medicaid, can help cover the costs.
-Some treatment facilities receive grant funding to help cover the costs of treatment for folks who do not have insurance or are underinsured.
-Treatment is affordable and there are no hidden costs.
 Many options are available to help people access treatment without debt or bills, and private insurance will often work with treatment facilities to get someone treatment even if they cannot afford it.
 If you are looking for treatment for someone who is involved in the criminal justice system, ask your probation officer and/or caseworker if the probation office will pay for treatment, including inpatient care, because some of them are able to pay for treatment.

-Step 1:
+Step 1

 Determine what insurance your loved one has, as most treatment providers take private insurance.
-If they don’t have insurance, see if they are eligible for Medicaid and sign up.
+If they don’t have insurance, check if they are eligible for Medicaid and sign up.
 Most treatment programs take Medicaid and can help with the Medicaid application.
 Treatment centers oftentimes have grant funding to cover the cost of treatment for people who are uninsured or underinsured.

-Step 2:
+Step 2

 Call and speak with a treatment provider to determine costs and what is covered under your insurance.
 Treatment centers look at all the payment options until they find the one that works, because cost should never be a barrier to treatment.

-Step 3:
+Step 2

 Advocate for your loved one.
 Providers who receive funding from the State of Colorado often have funding to help people with the cost of treatment.
 The funding is dedicated to people who are not insured and whose household income is at or below 300% of the federal poverty level.
 You can use this calculator to determine if your loved one’s household income is below 300% FPL.
 There’s also a sliding scale for payment based on income.